ecmwf/anemoi-datasets/docs/using/opening.rst

 .. _open_with_config:

-As mentioned above you, using the dictionary to open a dataset can be useful for software that provide users with the ability to define their requirements in a configuration file:
+As mentioned above, using the dictionary to open a dataset can be useful for software that provides users with the ability to define their requirements in a configuration file:

 .. literalinclude:: code/open_yaml_.py
    :language: python

-The dictionary can be a complex as needed, for example:
+The dictionary can be as complex as needed, for example:

 .. literalinclude:: code/open_complex.py
    :language: python